wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 Secrets are not passed to workflows that are triggered by a pull request from a fork.

 CAUTION: Anyone with collaborator access to this repository can use these secrets for Actions.
-So some prefer to store their secrets elsewhere, such as Hashicorp Vault or <a href="#CloudKeyStores">cloud key store</a>.
+So some prefer to store their secrets elsewhere, such as HashiCorp Vault or <a href="#CloudKeyStores">cloud key store</a>.

 <hr />